It’s time to examine Mehta’s second video containing short arguments against God’s existence. Will it be an improvement? Let’s see.

 Hemant charges out of the gate with a blatant lie.
-Firstly, it should be noted that the evidence demanded by the atheist depends on god-of-the-gaps reasoning as explained in a previous entry here.
-Secondly, there is plenty of evidence (i.e. the empty tomb, the Resurrection appearances etc.), we just need to find out what the best explanation for the origin of the proposed evidence is (i.e. is it just a story or is it historical?).
+There is plenty of evidence (i.e. the empty tomb, the Resurrection appearances etc.), we just need to find out what the best explanation for the origin of the proposed evidence is (i.e. is it just a story or is it historical?).
 Through honestly examining the various explanations of the evidence for the Resurrection many (such as author Lee Strobel) have converted from atheism to Christianity.
 For a more in-depth study, I recommend Lee Strobel’s The Case For Christ, Gary Habermas’s The Case For The Resurrection of Jesus, and also J.P.
 Holding’s Defending The Resurrection.

 2. God doesn’t stop the evil in the world, and God himself committed plenty of it.

 Half of this has been repeated in the previous video so we needn’t answer it again.
 Concerning the second half, Hemant is most likely implying the Biblical account of the Canaanite conquest.
-To answer this we’ll direct readers to Glenn Millar’s article here and also here on the claim of God being evil.
+To answer this we’ll direct readers to Glenn Millar’s article here.

 3. Drowning just about everything alive?… not a sign of love.

 Biblical love (i.e. agape love) is not the same kind of love we often associate with Christianity and God today.
 It sometimes involves harsh treatment against enemies of the greater good in order to aid the well-being of the larger collective group.
 In the context of the Flood, God gave well over a hundred years in the attempt to save everyone, so it hardly seems fair to label the Flood as an act of evil when the unrighteous were given years to repent and the righteous would have been worse off had it never happened.